bgalitsky/relevance-based-on-parse-trees/README.md

 <li>apply tree kernel learning to search relevance</li>

 ### Content generator
  It takes a topic, build a taxonomy for it, forms a table of content.
-It then  mines the web for documents for each table of content item, finds relevant sentences and paragraphs and [merges them into a document](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps).
+It then  mines the web for documents for each table of content item, finds relevant sentences and paragraphs and merges them into a document [package](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps).
 We attempt to reproduce how humans cut-and-paste content from the web while writing on a topic.
   Content generation has a [demo](http://37.46.135.20/)  and to run it from IDE start [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/src/main/java/opennlp/tools/similarity/apps/ContentGeneratorRunner.java).
 Examples of written documents are [here](http://37.46.135.20/wrt_latest/).

 <li>Document builder with TOC, Sections, Figures& Captions and reference section</li>